dumpmemory/skweak/README.md

    <img alt="skweak logo" src="https://raw.githubusercontent.com/NorskRegnesentral/skweak/main/data/skweak_logo.jpg"/>
 </p><br>

+**Skweak is no longer actively maintained** (if you are interested to take over the project, give us a shout).

 Labelled data remains a scarce resource in many practical NLP scenarios.
 This is especially the case when working with resource-poor languages (or text domains), or when using task-specific labels without pre-existing datasets.
 The only available option is often to collect and annotate texts by hand, which is expensive and time-consuming.

 `skweak` (pronounced `/skwi:k/`) is a Python-based software toolkit that provides a concrete solution to this problem using weak supervision. `skweak` is built around a very simple idea: Instead of annotating texts by hand, we define a set of _labelling functions_ to automatically label our documents, and then _aggregate_ their results to obtain a labelled version of our corpus.